content-left-bg.png

 • Consider schools’ applications to modify the PAF.

-• Make determinations about applications to operate a SRS other than in accordance with this procedure.
+• Make determinations about applications to operate an SRS other than in accordance with this procedure.

 Process

-1. Schools decide whether or not to offer a SRS
+1. Decide whether or not to offer an SRS

-Schools decide whether to offer SRSs for any or all of the resourcing schemes based upon classroom and budget requirements and specialised program offerings, as follows:
+Principals decide whether to offer SRS for any or all of the resourcing schemes based upon classroom requirements and specialised program offerings:

-• personal computing devices i.e. laptops or iPads
+• personal computing devices (e.g., laptops or iPads)

-• other educational programs i.e. instrumental music, choir, excellence programs, Vocational Education and Training (VET) programs (where school is a Registered Training Organisation).
+• other educational programs (e.g., instrumental music, choir, Vocational Education and Training (VET) programs where school is a Registered Training Organisation).

 2. Seek approval for any proposed variations to this procedure

-If a school wishes to implement alternative innovative processes to more effectively manage the operation of a SRS other than as outlined in this procedure, the principal needs to:
+If a school wishes to implement alternative, innovative processes to more effectively manage the operation of an SRS other than as outlined in this procedure, the principal needs to:

 • seek endorsement of the variation from the P&C Association

-• seek approval of the variation from the Assistant Director-General, Finance and Chief Finance Officer.
+• seek approval of the variation from the Assistant Director-General, Finance, Procurement and Facilities, and Chief Finance Officer.

 3. Determine SRS inclusions

-The State Education Fees Matrix outlines in detail items that can and cannot be included in a SRS.
+The School fees matrix provides guidance on items that can and cannot be included in an SRS.

 • used/consumed by the student in the classroom through practical activities and projects during the school year (such as art supplies, timber, or cooking ingredients)